dcunited001/dcunited001.github.io/_posts/2017-10-21-speed-of-thought-twenty-postulates-of-social-physics.md

     system quite as much as they would affect an isolated system.
 - this seems very similar to ideas from quantum computing circuit diagrams.
-When abused, this stuff will ruin your mind.
-And if you displease these people, they will _not_ leave your mind in tact.

-#### What Surveillance?
-I've Been Trying To Say This Shit For Almost THREE YEARS!

-By the time you know that Scientology wants to get involved in your life, it's way too late.
-They have likely already invested in compromising your social boundary.
-You are better off fleeing to another country.
-Or you might be safe on Mars.
-If these people have a problem with you they will never talk to you about it: that's pretty simple, isn't it?
-This planet moves forward together -- I wanted to make one goddamn point about disconnection and I didn't actually want anything to happen.

 <a name="social-financial-and-other-energetic-flows-signal-interest-and-intent-via-frequency-magnitude-and-abstract-spectral-decomposition" />